-- Level 1 Quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (market prices) or indirectly (derived from market prices); - Level 3 Inputs for the asset or liability that are not based upon observable market data.
+- Level 1 Quoted prices in active markets for identical assets or liabilities: - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (market prices) or indirectly (derived from market prices); - Level 3 Inputs for the asset or liability that are not based upon observable market data.

-As at December 31, 2016, the only financial instruments measured at fair value was the Gecon financial liability which is classified under level 3 of the fair value hierarchy (note 6).
+As at December 31, 2017 and 2016, the only financial instrument measured at fair value was the Gecon Financial Liability which is classified under level 3 of the fair value hierarchy (Note 7).
+The Gecon Financial Liability was remeasured at December 31, 2017 and 2016 with the change in fair value for the year then ended recognized in the comprehensive statement of loss.